ycx12341/Data-Code-Figures-RSOS-rev/ABC-BCD/Original attempt/README.md

 Folder **TC ECM MDE** contains all the results of the evaluations on all the three density profiles.

+Folder **Images in the manuscript** contains all the images presented in the main article and the supplementary material of the manuscript.

 File **mean_var_obs.txt** contains the reference summary statistics.

 File **mean_var_ref.m** generates the reference summary statistics and store them in the txt file above.